ehhong/identityexploration/_posts/projects/2019-06-15-bethyoung.md

   url: "assets/images/projects/bethyoung/bethyoung-read.png"
   alt: "read"

+quote: If you talk to me, I'm just going to tell you how I feel and put all my cards out because I feel like I truly have nothing to hide.

 bio: "<h2>Beth Young</h2>
 <p>
 Beth is a senior (’19) in Eliot House concentrating in Economics with a secondary in Psychology.
 Before Harvard, she grew up in Belmont, MA, which she describes as “embarrassingly close.”
 On campus, Beth is one of the Eliot HoCo (House Committee) chairs and the associate marketing manager for yearbook.